BenedikteEva/miniProjectPart1-2/README.md

 4. Explain (conceptually) how you would handle sessions if you run your app in clusters to solve some of problems related to deployment. promise pending

 5. Compare the express strategy toward (server side) templating with the one you used with Java on second semester. kort fortalt ejs==jsp (ikke ===)

 6. Demonstrate a simple Server Side Rendering example using a technology of your own choice. route -view jeg har brugt ejs sider.
 Ejs er en server side rendering template engine

 7. Explain, using relevant examples, your strategy for implementing a REST-API with Node/Express and show how you can "test" all the four CRUD operations programmatically using for example the Request package.
 Pattern: - database på mongodb - facade metoder til at lave crud metoder - httpmetoder på endpoints ('./routes/api) - response ('./views/forskellige endpoints) - mocha test metoder til at teste endpoints (indtil videre har jeg kun 1)

-8. Explain, using relevant examples, about testing JavaScript code, relevant packages (Mocha etc.) and how to test asynchronous code.
+8. Explain, using relevant examples, about testing JavaScript code, relevant packages (Mocha etc.) and how to test asynchronous code. se testmappen for eksempler

 9. Explain, using relevant examples, different ways to mock out databases, HTTP-request etc. (testdatabase, nock)

 NoSQL, MongoDB and Mongoose

 These two topics will be introduced in period-3
 10. Explain about indexes in MongoDB, how to create them, and demonstrate how you have used them.
-Explain, using your own code examples, how you have used some of MongoDB's "special" indexes like TTL and 2dsphere 2dsphere bliver brugt i position schemaet under models ?
+Explain, using your own code examples, how you have used some of MongoDB's "special" indexes like TTL and 2dsphere 2dsphere bliver brugt i position schemaet under models

-11. Demonstrate, using a REST-API you have designed, how to perform all CRUD operations on a MongoDB
+11. Demonstrate, using a REST-API you have designed, how to perform all CRUD operations on a MongoDB se api og api facade

 12. Explain the benefits from using Mongoose, and demonstrate, using your own code, an example involving all CRUD operations

 13. Explain the “6 Rules of Thumb: Your Guide Through the Rainbow” as to how and when you would use normalization vs. denormalization.

 14. Demonstrate, using your own code-samples, decisions you have made regarding → normalization vs denormalization - her har vi ikke selv taget mange beslutninger men jeg har min react to do list app hvor jeg bruger mongodb til at teste mine levels of appreciation og react native local mongo db til todos og projects

-15. Explain, using a relevant example, a full JavaScript backend including relevant test cases to test the REST-API (not on the production database)
+15. Explain, using a relevant example, a full JavaScript backend including relevant test cases to test the REST-API (not on the production database) tjek lige forhåndenværende project ud ;-)